IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 ![Ta da!
 We've got virtualized data](../.gitbook/assets/images/dv/dv-virtualize-4-complete.png)

+### Join the virtualized data

-Before going to the next let's **join** the tables we created so we have a merged set of data.
+Now we're going to **join** the tables we created so we have a merged set of data.
 It will be easier to do it here rather than in a notebook where we'd have to write code to handle three different data sets.
 Click on any two tables (`PRODUCTS` and `BILLING` for instance) and click the *Join view* button.

 ![Choose to join two tables](../.gitbook/assets/images/dv/dv-data-join-1-overview.png)